OUR POLICIES

 5.1.
 It is important that any behaviour that amounts to a breach of this Code is dealt with quickly and appropriately.

 5.2.
-Any alleged breach of this Code should be set out in writing and sent to the INSPIRE Squash Academy.
+Any alleged breach of this Code should be set out in writing and sent to the Inspire Squash Academy.

 5.3.
-In the event that the relevant issue cannot be dealt with by the INSPIRE Squash Academy at a local level, because the subject matter relates to an area where jurisdiction resides with the National Governing Body, England Squash, an alleged breach of this Code should be set out in writing and sent to England Squash in accordance with their Complaints & Disciplinary Procedure.
+In the event that the relevant issue cannot be dealt with by the Inspire Squash Academy at a local level, because the subject matter relates to an area where jurisdiction resides with the National Governing Body, England Squash, an alleged breach of this Code should be set out in writing and sent to England Squash in accordance with their Complaints & Disciplinary Procedure.

 5.4.
 Areas which are the sole jurisdiction of England Squash include: